 Diffusion Spline-Based Navigation Policy in Dynamic Environments

-The findings reveal that diffusion models are fundamentally feasible for spline-based navigation and are able to retain multi-modal solutions.
-Their performance in terms of obstacle collision rates is comparable to existing techniques, however they exhibit suboptimal computational performance compared to alternative planners.
+The findings show that diffusion models are fundamentally feasible for spline-based navigation and are able to retain multi-modal solutions.
+Their obstacle collision rates are comparable to the existing techniques; however, their computational performance falls short of the alternative planners.